-Miranda Lindl O’Connell represents fund of funds, private foundations, social entrepreneurs, pension plans and other institutional investors in private investment fund transactions.
-Miranda counsels clients regarding the investment in and secondary sale of interests in private investment funds of a variety of structures including private equity funds, co-investment funds, venture funds, captive funds, separate accounts and other customized private finance options.
-She advises social entrepreneurs, private foundations, and charities on a range of social impact investments including program-related investments, mission-related investments, and innovative investment vehicles and structures including social impact funds and debt and equity investments.
-Miranda currently serves as deputy office managing partner of the firm's San Francisco office.
+Miranda Lindl O’Connell is a private investment fund partner, co-leader of the ESG & Sustainability working group and deputy office managing partner of the firm's San Francisco office.
+Her practice focuses on fund formation and investor side representation for clients such as fund of funds, private foundations, public charities, family offices, social impact entrepreneurs, pension plans and other institutional investors in a variety of structures including private equity funds, co-investment funds, venture funds, captive funds, separate accounts and other customized private finance options.
+She advises social impact entrepreneurs, private foundations, and public charities on a range of social impact investments including program-related investments, mission-related investments, and innovative investment vehicles and structures including social impact funds and debt and equity investments.

 The American Bar Association presented Miranda with its Outstanding Volunteer in Public Service Award for her work at the Homeless Advocacy Project.